 Do Business Minor courses have prerequisites?

-Lower division minor courses have no prerequisites.
+Our Lower division minor courses do not have prerequisites.
 Students must have credit for ACC 310F before they can register for FIN 320F.
 Students must have 45 hours of college credit before they can register for upper division business minor courses.

 Can I use business minor courses toward a business degree at UT?

 Currently, only MIS 302F and LEB 320F are permitted to count toward the BBA degree for students who are admitted through internal transfer.